One Froggy Evening

-The film is included in the Looney Tunes Golden Collection: Volume 2 DVD box set (Disc 4), along with an audio commentary, optional music-only audio track (only the instrumental, not the vocal), and a making-of documentary, It Hopped One Night: A Look at "One Froggy Evening".
-It was also attached to the theatrical release of Little Giants in 1994 and was subsequently featured on that film's VHS release.
+The film is included in the Looney Tunes Golden Collection: Volume 2 DVD box set (Disc 4) and the Looney Tunes Platinum Collection: Volume 1 Blu-ray box set (Disc 2), along with an audio commentary, optional music-only audio track (only the instrumental, not the vocal), and a making-of documentary, It Hopped One Night: A Look at "One Froggy Evening".
+It was also featured on the VHS release of Little Giants.